-Claims that are made in accordance with the terms of the contract must be paid within 21 days (three weeks) of the claim date.
+- 1. Claims that are made in accordance with the terms of the contract must be paid within 21 days (three weeks) of the claim date.
 If the party responsible for the payment does not do so, they will also have to pay interest on the final amount of the claim at a rate agreed by both parties.
-If the parties cannot agree, the claim amount and interest rate will be fixed by arbitration under our Bylaws.
+If the parties cannot agree, the claim amount and interest rate will be fixed by arbitration under our Bylaws. - When contracts are made for shipments or deliveries of specified quantities during various shipment/delivery periods, each shipment or delivery should fall within the allowed variation.
+Each month's shipment or delivery shall form one weight settlement, even if shipped or arriving by more than one conveyance. - Compensation for variation in weight will normally be based on the invoice price.
+But, if the variation is more than the amount allowed for in the contract, the buyer may then demand compensation for the market difference over that amount of variation, based on the market value of the cotton on the date of arrival of the vessel.
+If the contract does not specify an allowable variation, the variation allowed will be 3%.